-The city’s notorious rep around gambling has been very limiting to say the least—Reno is so much more than poker chips and noisy slots.
+The city’s notorious rep around gambling has been very limiting, to say the least—Reno is so much more than poker chips and noisy slots.

-The city has sustained its Old West vibe even as a bevy of Tec giants have set their corporate space afoot.
+The city has sustained its Old West vibe even as a bevy of tech giants have set their corporate space afoot.

-Take a stroll around Reno's Riverwalk
+Take a Stroll around Reno's Riverwalk

 Situated along Truckee River, Reno’s restructured Riverwalk area is the place to go to if you want to escape the heat and have some peaceful time for yourself.